manuelbl/JavaDoesUSB/README.md

 The Windows driver model is rather rigid.
 It's not possible to open a USB device unless it uses the *WinUSB* driver.
 This even applies to devices with no installed driver.
 Enumerating and querying USB devices is possible independent of the driver.

 USB devices can implement special control requests to instruct Windows to automatically install the WinUSB driver (search for *WCID* or *Microsoft OS Compatibility Descriptors*).
-The WinUSB driver can also be manually installed or replaced using a software called [Zadig](https://zadig.akeo.ie/).
+The WinUSB driver can also be manually installed or replaced using a tool called [Zadig](https://zadig.akeo.ie/).

 The test devices implement the required control requests.
 So the driver is installed automatically.